Strengthening the voice and participation of underrepresented communities.

 Engaging communities in change efforts around issues that directly affect them leads to more effective results and improved sustainability of long-term, positive change.
 Our ability to create a more equitable future in Greater Seattle requires skilled and informed community partners and without them, representative and truly democratic processes will not be possible.

 Our first effort was a partnership with King County Elections to support voter education and culturally relevant technical assistance within limited-English speaking communities.
-We are working with 22 community-based organizations whose expertise and deep community ties can effectively drive the participation of under-represented communities in the broader democratic process.
+We worked with 22 community-based organizations whose expertise and deep community ties effectively drove the participation of under-represented communities in the broader democratic process.

-The Voter Education fund is a government, philanthropic and community partnership to remove barriers to voting in diverse communities.
-Seattle Foundation, in partnership with King County Elections, will award a total of $400,000 in grants to community-based organizations to provide either a 9-month campaign or a series of smaller events focused on one or more of the following:
+To further expand this work, we partnered with King County Elections again to create the Voter Education Fund, a government, philanthropic and community partnership to remove barriers to voting in diverse communities.
+We will be awarding a total of $400,000 in grants to community-based organizations to provide either a 9-month campaign or a series of smaller events focused on one or more of the following:

 • Basic education about how voting works in King County, such as who is eligible to vote and what is vote-by-mail.